toninorair/srclib-typescript/README.md

 Patches are welcomed via GitHub pull request!
 See [CONTRIBUTING.md](./CONTRIBUTING.md) for more information. srclib-typescript's toolchain solution is based on [Typescript AST compiler api](https://github.com/Microsoft/TypeScript/wiki/Using-the-Compiler-API).
-Powered by Sourcegraph
-Code Intelligence for teams
-version